conda/conda/docs/source/build.rst

   * - ``SYS_PYTHON``
     - Python of process which is building
   * - ``SYS_PREFIX``
-    - prefix of process which is building, usually root env
+    - Prefix of process which is building, usually root env.

 When building "unix-style" packages on Windows, which are then usually statically linked to executables, we do this in a special *Library* directory